Work Capability Assessment for ESA or Universal Credit

 Getting a form that is accessible to you

-You can get a form in a different format, like large print, Braille or audio.
+You can get a form in a different format, like large print, braille or audio.

 WCA form questions